victormagalhaess/pt-br-passphrase-wordlist/README.md

 People think they are getting smarter by using passphrases.
 Let's prove them wrong!

-This project includes a massive wordlist of phrases (TODO UPDATE) and two hashcat rule files for GPU-based cracking.
-The rules will create over 1,000 permutations of each phase.
+This project includes a massive Portuguese/Brazil oriented wordlist of phrases (2433732) and two hashcat rule files for GPU-based cracking.
+The rules will create over 1,000 permutations of each phase, resulting in over two and a half billion password permutations kept entirely on the brazillian context.

-This project is adapted from [Initstring project](https://github.com/initstrin                             g/passphrase-wordlist).
+This project is adapted from [Initstring project](https://github.com/initstring/passphrase-wordlist).

 To use this project, you need: